Location

 (Early 1970s)

-Located in the Real Parque neighborhood of São Paulo, the residence designed by Chu Ming Silveira in the early 1970s stands out for its bold concrete and glass structure.
-Chu Ming made an indelible mark on residential architecture, especially with this house.
-Distinct from conventional architectural styles, the house was designed to enhance living and prioritize functionality, meant to be experienced rather than merely observed.
+Located in the Real Parque neighborhood in São Paulo, the residence designed by Chu Ming Silveira in the early 1970s stands out for its bold concrete-and-glass structure.
+Chu Ming left a profound mark on residential architecture, especially with this house.
+Distinct from conventional architectural styles, the house was designed to enhance everyday living and prioritize functionality—meant to be experienced rather than merely observed.

-The house will feature a selection of Masters and pre-2000s art, and on the occasion of ABERTO3, in the very house where he was raised, her youngest son, Alan Chu, will celebrate his mother's legacy of innovation and creativity by presenting furniture of his own design, edited by Galeria ETEL, along with reinterpretations of Chu's original work for the residence.
+The residence hosted a selection of master works and pre-2000 artworks, and on the occasion of ABERTO3, in the same house where he was raised, her youngest son, Alan Chu, celebrated his mother’s legacy of innovation and creativity by presenting furniture of his own design, produced by Galeria ETEL, alongside reinterpretations of Chu’s original designs for the residence.